 Philadelphia Flower Show

-EPA's exhibit, "Before the Invasion" was at the 2013 Philadelphia Flower Show from March 2 to 10.
+EPA's exhibit, "L’Art du Jardin Natural" will be at the 2014 Philadelphia Flower Show from March 1 to 9.
 The Flower Show is held every Spring in the Pennsylvania Convention Center .
-This year the Show was "Brilliant" with flowers showcasing Great Britain.
+This year the Flower Show theme is "ARTiculture: where art meets horticulture".

-Visitors to the exhibit experienced the brilliance and beauty of native plants, headwaters, and wetlands.
-Visitors stepped back to a time before colonization spurred habitat loss; a time when the woods thrived without competition from invasive plants and animals.
+Visitors to the exhibit will experience the brilliance and beauty of native plants, headwaters, and wetlands.

-EPA's exhibit highlighted the use of native plants to create a low-impact landscape and protect watersheds.
+EPA's exhibit highlights the use of native plants to create a low-impact landscape and protect watersheds.
 Environmental benefits of using native plants extend to other areas that visitors may not have considered:

 - discouraging insect pests